sayedali1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task1: wants us to print the name of the current user

 task2:prints all the groups of the current user using the -G option

+task3:change the owner from a file to another using chown